opensearch-project/project-website/_posts/2024-10-15-Announcing-Data-Prepper-2.10.0.md

 The behavior of this source is also quite similar to the existing `http` source.
 It supports industry-standard encryption in the form of TLS/HTTPS and HTTP basic authentication.
 It also parses incoming requests and creates Data Prepper events and associated event metadata, making it compatible with the `opensearch` sink.
-The request body should be compatible with the OpenSearch Document API bulk operation and will also support all actions: index, create, delete, and update.
+The request body is compatible with the OpenSearch Document API bulk operation and supports all actions: index, create, delete, and update.

 The following two HTTP methods are now supported: